 I recently returned from a trip to Disney World with my family.
-It was an exhausting, whirlwind of a weekend, but amidst all the crowds, sights, and sounds, the experience really got me thinking about how our expectations can shape our experiences.
+It was an exhausting, whirlwind of a weekend.
+Amidst all the crowds, sights, and sounds, the experience got me thinking about how our expectations can shape our experiences.
 Despite the expectation of Disney World being “The Happiest Place on Earth,” I noticed a lot of frustrated kids and parents.
-While we know it is more difficult for kids to manage expectations and disappointment, I couldn’t help but wonder about the rest of us.
-Wouldn’t most experiences be much better if we were more mindful of how we approach situations, our expectations and our reactions?
-Wouldn’t our lives be better if we could experience more joy through gratitude?
+I know it is more difficult for kids to manage expectations and disappointment, but I couldn’t help but wonder about the rest of us.
+Wouldn’t most experiences be much better if we were more mindful of how we approach situations, our expectations, and our reactions?
+Wouldn’t our lives be better if we could experience more gratitude?

 In the book, The Gifts of Imperfection, Dr. Brene Brown talks about how to cultivate joy.
-She shares the simple, yet profound idea that we can choose to focus on what we’re grateful for, rather than focusing on what we don’t have, or what we’re afraid of losing.
-“Count your blessings” is a phrase we’ve all heard ad nauseam but it can be easy to forget on days like that day at Disney – surrounded by thousands of people and whining kids on a hot day, hearing “It’s a Small World After All” too many times and spending $10 on a hot dog.
-What might be surprising is that feeling and expressing gratitude has numerous scientific benefits including better sleep, improved emotional wellbeing, decreased depression and improved physical health.
+She shares the idea that we can choose to focus on what we’re grateful for, rather than focusing on what we don’t have, or what we’re afraid of losing.
+“Count your blessings” is a phrase we’ve all heard ad nauseam.
+It can be easy to forget on days like that day at Disney – surrounded by thousands of people and whining kids on a hot day and spending $14 on a hot dog.
+But feeling and expressing gratitude has numerous scientific benefits including better sleep, improved emotional well-being, decreased depression, and improved physical health.

-Ready to manage your expectations, experience less frustration, feel more grateful and cultivate joy?
-Here’s how:
+Ready to manage your expectations, experience less frustration, feel more grateful, and cultivate joy?

-Check your expectations.
-When you expect your spouse to regularly do a certain thing or be a certain way and they don’t live up to your ideals, you find yourself frustrated, even angry.
+When you expect your spouse to regularly do a certain thing or be a certain way and they don’t live up to your ideals, you find yourself frustrated, and even angry.
 It can be toxic to your relationship.
-When you can change your perspective to recognize your wants and desires as being something you need to express and ask for as rather than something you feel entitled to or expect your partner should just know, your happiness, and your spouse’s happiness will be greater.
+When you recognize that you must express your wants and desires rather than feel entitled, your happiness and your spouse’s happiness will be greater.